Best One Pot Cheeseburger Pasta

 - Prepare the meat: In a pan, cook the bacon until crispy.
-Once done, remove excess fat, and then, chop into pieces.
+Once done, remove excess fat, and then, chop it into pieces.
 Retain only about a tablespoon of bacon fat in the pan.
 In the same pan, brown in the ground beef.
 Remove any excessive fat.
 Add in the rest of the ingredients except for the tomato sauce and cheese.

 - Combine: Once done, add in the shells, then, finish with the addition of tomato sauce, cheese, and crispy bacon bits.

 - Serve: Garnish with more cheese, pickles, parsley, and tomatoes before serving.